American Indian boarding schools: Implications of assimilation

 After release or graduation from Indian boarding schools, students were expected to return to their tribes and induce European assimilation there.
-Many students who returned to their reservations experienced alienation, language and cultural barriers, and confusion, in addition to posttraumatic stress disorder and the legacy of trauma from abuse.
+Many students who returned to their reservations experienced alienation, language, and cultural barriers, and confusion, in addition to post-traumatic stress disorder and the legacy of trauma from abuse.
 They struggled to respect elders, but also met resistance from family and friends when trying to initiate Anglo-American changes.

-Everyone in these boarding schools faced hardship but that did not stop them from building their foundation of resistance.
+Students at boarding schools faced hardship, but that did not stop them from building a foundation of resistance.
 Native students utilized what was taught at school to speak up and perform activism.
-They were very intelligent and resourceful to become knowledgeable in activist and political works.
-Forcibly being removed from their families, many put up a stance to refuse their kids to be kidnapped from them by hiding them and encouraging them to run away.
-It has not always been successful but it was a form of resistance that was present during this period.
+They were very intelligent and resourceful, becoming knowledgeable in activism and political work.
+Forcibly removed from their families, many later refused to allow their children to be forcefully taken from them by hiding them and encouraging them to run away.
+It was not always successful but it was a form of resistance that was present during this period.

 As mentioned by historians Brian Klopotek and Brenda Child, "A remote Indian population living in Northern Minnesota who, in 1900, took a radical position against the construction of a government school."
-This Indigenous population is rather known as the Ojibwe people showed hostility to construction happening on their land by expressing armed resistance.
-The Ojibwe men stood as armed guards surrounding the construction workers and their building indicating the workmen were not welcomed to build on their region of living.
+This Indigenous population, the Ojibwe people, showed hostility to construction on their land through armed resistance.

+The Ojibwe men stood as armed guards surrounding the construction workers and their building, indicating the workmen were not welcome to build on their land.
 This type of armed resistance was common throughout Native society during the boarding school period.
-Many indigenous communities expressed this rebellion throughout their stolen land.